Geson-anko/inputtino-web-client/README.md

+# The Web API functionality has already been deprecated; consider using Python Binding.
+See https://github.com/games-on-whales/inputtino?tab=readme-ov-file#using-the-python-bindings

 # Inputtino Web Client

 A Python library for controlling mouse and keyboard input through the Inputtino HTTP API.
 This library provides a clean, type-safe interface for programmatic input control.